 Philippe Rochat’s FINITUDE is a rumination on time and self-consciousness.
 It is built around the premise that finitude and separation form the human self-conscious reality of time.
 It argues that we need to reclaim time from current theories in physics that tend to debunk time as an illusion, or state that time simply does not exist.

-Offering an overarching understanding of concepts beyond methodological detail of the development of self and time, this book will be essential reading for all advanced students and researchers interested in the psychology of time, and the development of self.
+Offering an overarching understanding of concepts, above and beyond the methodological details, this book will be an essential reading for all advanced students and researchers interested in the psychology of time, and the development of self.

 Table of Contents

 Introduction: Human time Part 1 TIME: What is time?
 1. What Time is It?
 2. Time Illusion 3.
 What’s Now?
 4. Stopping Time 5.
 Time Representation 6.
 Time and Space 7.
 Primacy of Space Part 2 SELF: What is self-experience?
 8. What is a self?
 9. Fetal roots of Self-Experience 10.
 Self Experience in Development 11.
 Others in Mind 12.
 Separation Anxiety 13.
 Human Guilt Part 3 SELF AND TIME: What is being in time?
 14. Longevity 15.
 Replaying Time 16.
 Time Forward 17.
 Felt Duration 18.
 Cultures of Time 19.
 Death Conclusion: In the meantime, how to live?

 Philippe Rochat is Professor of Psychology at Emory University and Director of the Emory Infant and Child Laboratory.
 An invited professor at various universities in France, Brazil and Denmark, he is a 2006–2007 Guggenheim Fellow and a 2014–2015 Fellow of the Institute of Advanced Studies in Paris, France.
 FINITUDE is his fifth book.